zoma00/Basic-Laravel-Ecommerce-pro/README.md

 # important Database Note:

 The database is ready with tables established and migrated, but no data exists.
-To add data, use an SQL client (like Dbeaver, Mysql Workbench, etc.) after activating the Docker containers.
+To add data, use an SQL client (like Dbeaver, Mysql Workbench, etc.)
+After activating the Docker containers.
 ```